 In addition, there are a small number of $1000 annual masters program scholarships available to highly-qualified applicants.
 Selection criteria include quality of previous academic record, GRE scores (if submitted), and potential for excellence in the field.
 These will be awarded on a rolling basis.
 There is no need to submit additional materials, but due to the limited quantity the odds of obtaining one will be higher the earlier the application is submitted.

 Please do not contact the department to ask if your materials have been received.
 If you are having problems with the online process, you should contact the ApplyWeb (CollegeNet) Help Desk.

 Ph.D.
 Economics Program - The department Ph.D. program admissions committee begins review of applications in mid-February.
 Students being offered department assistantships will be contacted by email from early-March to mid-April.
 Once decisions have been reached on all other applicants, official admission (or rejection) letters from the Dean of the College of Liberal Arts and Social Sciences will be processed.

 M.A.
 Applied Economics Program - The department M.A.
 Applied Economics admissions committee begins review of applications in mid-March.
 Students will be contacted by email once a decision has been made.
 Decisions will continue to be made in this manner through the summer.
 Applicants may receive decision notification as early as March.
 Conversely, applicants who are wait-listed may receive a decision notification as late as July.
-Only masters applications submitted by April 15 to be considered for one of our limited $1000 annual scholarships, but applying even earlier will increase your chances of obtaining an award.
+All masters applications submitted will be considered for one of our limited $1000 annual scholarships, but applying early (typically by early April) will increase your chances of obtaining an award.